auth-global/self-documenting-cryptography/design-documents/g3p.md

 long-tag = "https://login.acme-corp.example/.prehash/v0"
 ```

-These tags are intended to provide a cryptoacoustically robust plaintext communication channel from _deployments_ to _observers_.
-In this context, an observer is whomever is capable of computing the correct hash function for passwords of their choosing.
+These tags are a form of salt intended to provide a cryptoacoustically robust plaintext communication channel from _deployments_ to _observers_.
+In this context, an observer is whomever is capable of computing the correctly-salted hash function using hardware of their choosing.

-A password-based authenticator can securely display (part of) the domain tag to the user, and the user can double check the domain tag against their expectations.
-It does no good to lie about the domain tag to the authenticator, as that completely changes the resulting hash itself.
+A G3P-based password authenticator can securely display (part of) the domain tag to the user, and the user can then double check the domain tag against their expectations.
+Even if a user were to reuse a password between say, a social media account and an online bank account, there is no direct, immediate benefit to an attacker to ask the user's authenticator for the password to the social media account in an attempt to gain access to the financial account.[^reduced-round-attacks]

 This communication channel makes the domain tag functionally distinct from the username and password.
 Reciprocal relationships are not design requirements: for example, if an observer can compute a hash for an arbitrary domain tag of their choice, and some hidden username and password, they are not required have access to the plaintext of either the username or password.

 The domain tag is allowed, even encouraged, to exhibit strong timing side-channels revealing a range into which the length of the domain-tag falls.
-In the final G3P protocol for example, the plaintext of the domain tag is repeatedly hashed into the final result, very much like the `info` parameter in HKDF.
+This is an unavoidable consequence of achieving _cryptoacoustic repetition_, where the plaintext of the domain tag is repeatedly hashed into the final result, very much like the `info` parameter in HKDF.

 In our PHKDF-based protocols, the domain tag is free of timing side-channels if it is 19 bytes or less.
 In the range of 20 and 83 bytes, the domain tag incurs the computation of one additional SHA256 block _per round_ and _per output block_, plus a small constant number of extra blocks.
 Every 64 characters added to the domain tag thereafter incurs this same incremental cost.
-The domain tag will become otherwise entirely free of timing side channels, though the following the suggested defaults can introduce small timing side channels on domain tags of varying lengths between 20 and 83 bytes and every 64 bytes thereafter.
+The domain tag is otherwise entirely free of timing side channels.

 Space in the domain tag can be at a premium, depending on one's goals.
 Although for many or most purposes a 20-83 byte or even longer domain tag should work quite well, keeping it to 19 bytes or less means PHKDF remains the most directly comparable to PBKDF2 as possible.
 Longer domain tags also introduce extra overhead during final output expansion; while the magnitude of this timing effect is much smaller, it can't be easily compensated for by adjusting a cost parameter, and the location where the overhead is incurred could conceivably be more cost sensitive in some applications.

 For this reason, the G3P protocol intends to register well-known URLs so that one can start from a domain name, and easily find that domain's G3P deployment constants and other relevant documentation.
-Also, our complete protocols offer a variety of alternate tagging locations that aren't repeatedly hashed into the result nearly as many times.
+Also, our complete protocols offer a variety of alternate tagging locations that are hashed into the result only once or a few times.
 These are ideal places to specify additional tags that convey longer messages to observers.

 The last parameter that appears in all of the complete protocols in this paper is the `seguid`, which serves as sort of a global salt.
 One of the cryptographically most important things a typical deployment can do is specify a constant seguid.
 The seguid is then used as the HMAC key throughout most or all of a protocol, and is not used for any other purpose by the protocol itself.

 The seguid parameter is fully defined for arbitrary bitstrings, however, the parameter corresponds to a _key derivation key_ (KDK) in NIST Special Publication 800-108r1.
 As such, it is highly recommended that the input be 256-512 bits long, and resemble a string chosen uniformly at random.
 Using a genuine seguid meets both of these recommendations.
-Using a 512-bit seguid is basically free, and theoretically stronger, however, in the context of HMAC-SHA256, seguids that are longer than 512 bits are equivalent in security strength to a 256-bit seguid.
+Using a 512-bit seguid is basically free, and theoretically stronger than a 256-bit seguid, however, in the context of HMAC-SHA256, seguids that are longer than 512 bits are equivalent to a 256-bit seguid.

 ```
 seguid : BitString